|Senior Research Associates

 In 2000, Bluestone published two new books.
 The first of these, co-authored again with Harrison and titled Growing Prosperity: The Battle for Growth with Equity in the 21st Century, investigates the prospects for faster economic growth in the U.S. It was published by Houghton Mifflin and the Twentieth Century Fund.
 The second, The Boston Renaissance: Race, Space, and Economic Change in an American Metropolis, co-authored with Mary Huff Stevenson and published by the Russell Sage Foundation, was the culmination of nearly five years of research on the new Boston economy.
 It recounts the industrial and demographic revolution in post-World War II Boston and its impact on racial and ethnic attitudes, residential segregation, and the labor market success of whites, blacks, and Latinos.

-Bluestone’s latest book published in 2008 and co-authored with Mary Huff Stevenson and Russell Williams is a major textbook entitled The Urban Experience: Economics, Society, and Public Policy.
+Bluestone’s latest book, co-authored with Mary Huff Stevenson and Russell Williams, is a major textbook titled The Urban Experience: Economics, Society, and Public Policy.
 This work, rich in theory and applied policy, was written for an interdisciplinary audience and can be used at either the undergraduate or graduate level.

-In his spare time, when he was younger, he used to compete in team triathlons as a bicycle racer — fortunately with a team otherwise comprised of orthopedic surgeons and an internist.
-He lives in Cambridge, Massachusetts with his wife Mary Ellen Colten.
-Their son Joshua is an undergraduate at Northwestern University in Evanston, Illinois.
+In his spare time, when he was younger, he competed in team triathlons as a bicycle racer — fortunately with a team otherwise comprised of orthopedic surgeons and an internist.
+He lives in Cambridge, Massachusetts, with his wife Mary Ellen Colten.
+Their son Joshua teaches English and Spanish in the Chicago Public School system.

-Heather began her tenure at the Dukakis Center in the fall of 2000.
-As our Associate Director of Administration and Finance, she is currently fiscally responsible for all grant, university supported, and gift funds, totaling over $2.5 million annually.
-Additionally, she is in charge of the Dukakis Center operations, responsible for human resources, project management, and payroll systems.
-She works closely with the Barry Bluestone on strategic planning and development for the Center.
+Heather Seligman Trayner began her tenure at the Dukakis Center in the fall of 2000.
+As our Associate Director of Administration and Finance, she is currently fiscally responsible for all grant, university supported, and gift funds, totaling over $5 million annually.
+Additionally, she is in charge of the SPPUA and Dukakis Center operations, responsible for human resources, project management, and payroll systems.
+She works closely with Barry Bluestone on strategic planning and development for the Center.
 She also assists with marketing, communication, and development initiatives.

 Phone: (617) 373-3645 | Email: firstname.lastname@example.org